 Regions / Afghanistan

-By withdrawing from Iraq, the United States can learn from the mistakes the Soviet Union made in Afghanistan.
+The United States can learn from the mistakes made in Iraq to craft a new approach to Afghanistan.

 Escalation has just brought more death and destruction.
 More escalation could close off opportunities for a political solution.

 President Obama is on the verge of making a profound mistake by sending more troops to Afghanistan, argues columnist Conn Hallinan.